jinghuazhao/software-notes/association.md

 ## --- Single variant analysis ---

+### GEMMA

+To build from source, https://github.com/genetics-statistics/GEMMA, the Makefile needs to change in places with OpenBLAS, /opt/OpenBLAS/.

 ### PyLMM

 The software is rare with its setup for GEI studies accounting for polygenic effects.